 In terms of hotels, the Lake Tahoe Resort Hotel is near the gondola and village and offers free breakfast, microwaves, fridges and sinks.
 There is a living area and a separate bedroom, making it a good fit for families.
 It has an indoor pool and hot tub and is across the street from casinos.
 The casino hotels have a more adult feel to them.
 There are many other hotel options in the area, as well, such as the Marriott’s Timber Ridge, which has many kid activities on-site and is next to the gondola.
 It is near Grand Residences by Marriott, which is on the other side of the gondola.
-Keep in mind that if you stay at the Heavenly Village, you may be subjected to noise from bars or or traffic.
+Keep in mind that if you stay at the Heavenly Village, you may be subjected to noise from bars or traffic.

-If you are open to driving, many people stay near one ski resort in Lake Tahoe, but take a day to try out another Lake Tahoe family ski resort.
-You might visit Heavenly one day while staying in North Tahoe at the lakefront Hyatt Regency Lake Tahoe (as low as $197 a night).
+If you're open to driving, many people stay near one ski resort in Lake Tahoe but take a day to try out another Lake Tahoe family ski resort.
+You might visit Heavenly one day while staying in North Tahoe at the lakefront Hyatt Regency Lake Tahoe.
 It's about a 35-minute drive (with no weather conditions) along the east side of the lake.
-From that resort, you can also check out some of our favorite nearby North Tahoe ski resorts, Squaw Valley Alpine Meadows and Northstar.
+From that resort, you can also check out some of our favorite nearby North Tahoe ski resorts, Palisades Tahoe and Northstar.

 Wherever you decide to stay, you'll want to book early to get the best units and the best prices.
-Don't froget, Undercover Tourist can help you save on your family ski trip.
+Don't froget that Undercover Tourist can help you save on your family ski trip.
 You can book your ski hotels near Heavenly and South Lake Tahoe.
 At the time of booking, you can bundle discount lift tickets and add equipment rentals or a rental car to get a jump on even more savings!

 Heavenly Arrival Tips